 How to determine if you owe tax on stock dividends

 Whether you owe taxes on a dividend depends on three factors:

 - Type of investment account: You may owe tax on dividends earned by stock held in a taxable brokerage account.
-You would not owe tax on dividends from stocks held in a retirement account like a Roth IRA or 401(k), or a college savings plan like a 529 plan or Coverdell ESA.
-There are exceptions to this tax immunity, though; certain pass-through entities like master limited partnerships can create tax obligations even for retirement accounts.
+You would not owe tax on dividends from stocks held in a retirement account such as a Roth IRA or 401(k) or a college savings plan such as a 529 plan or Coverdell ESA.
+There are exceptions to this tax immunity, though.
+Certain pass-through entities such as master limited partnerships can create tax obligations even for retirement accounts.

 - Your taxable income: Your tax bracket partly determines the tax rate applied to any dividends you earn, whether qualified or ordinary.

 Here's a summary of when you won't pay tax on dividends: